How Long Do Shocks And Struts Last: All You Need to Know

 How Long Do Shocks And Struts Last?

-The shocks and struts generally last for 50,000 miles to 100,000 miles or 5 to 10 years.
-The lasting time depends on whichever comes first.
+The shocks and struts generally last for 50,000 to 100,000 miles, or 5 to 10 years.
+The duration depends on whichever comes first.

-Although, they can break or get damaged within 7 to 8 years too depending on the usage.
+Although they can break or get damaged within 7 to 8 years, depending on the usage.

 Factors Affecting The Longevity of Shocks And Struts

 The shocks and struts ensure a smooth driving experience by absorbing the road shocks and bounces.
-So, they have to endure a tremendous amount of pressure which affects their longevity.
-Let’s see some other major aspects that influence their life.
+So, they have to endure a tremendous amount of pressure, which affects their longevity.
+Let’s see some other major aspects that influence their lives.

 Condition of Roads